Ainika-Kos/Codelex_HW_Mintos/README.md

 * in addition, when the user clicks on the dark remove icon - "X" (the top-right icon on a selected currency item), it should unselect the currency and remove it from the list of selected currencies

  ## Requirements
- * Responsive
+ * responsive
- * Css modules for components
+ * css modules for components